Frank5547/Dog-Breed-Classifier-with-Shiny-App-Deployment/README.md

     # Load best model
     model_transfer.load_state_dict(torch.load(best_model))

-The best model can be obtained from https://drive.google.com/drive/folders/1ocUDVNVijF5j5Z4ysC8X-XE-X3JHpTwz
+The best model as well as the data used can be obtained from https://drive.google.com/drive/folders/1ocUDVNVijF5j5Z4ysC8X-XE-X3JHpTwz

 The second folder above represents the orginal code that I used to build and test the app locally in my computer.
-This includes the training of the LSTM model and the testing with a separate test set that yielded an 88% test accuracy.
-If you want to run this app locally, I suggest that you use the files in this folder and then obtain the "Sentiment_Best_Model.pt" file from this link https://drive.google.com/open?id=1g4zOfEiGDUGWJm4mUz5V0xGl8WlF_BV2.
-After that, just run "Movie_Review_Sentiment_Predictions_App.R" inside RStudio and you should be good to go!
+This includes the script were I trained and tested the model.

-Please be advised, it may take a few seconds for the Shiny app to load once you click on the URL above, and, once you type a movie review, to give the first prediction.
+Please be advised, it may take a few seconds for the Shiny app to load once you click on the URL above, and to give the first prediction once you upload a picture.
 If anyone notices any errors, please let me know, so I can fix them.
 It would be much appreciated!